-This Monday, April 10, begins one of the Jewish Religion’s Most Sacred and Widely Observed Holidays, Passover (Hebrew: Pesach) Commemorates the Story of the Israelites’ Departure from Ancient Egypt.
+This Friday, April 19, begins one of the Jewish Religion’s Most Sacred and Widely Observed Holidays, Passover commemorates the Story of the Israelites’ Departure from Ancient Egypt.

 The story of Passover begins after Joseph brought his family to Egypt.
 This caused the Pharoah fear that the new baby king would cause the Jews to rise against the Egyptians so he decided to enslave all of them.
 The Jew’s still continued to have children so The Pharaoh had to think of another plan.
 He will send soldiers to kill all new born male babies.
 In order to save Moses, his mother and sister put him in a basket and set it down the river to anywhere safe.